Deejpotter/technical-ai/README.md

 * `MASTER_ADMIN_USER_ID`: The Clerk User ID of the designated Master Admin.
 This user will have special privileges, such as managing other users' admin roles.
 * `PORT`: The port on which the server will run (e.g., `5000`).
 * `ALLOWED_ORIGINS`: Comma-separated list of allowed origins for CORS (e.g., `http://localhost:3000,https://your-frontend-domain.com`).

+## Logging & Debugging

+* All API requests, responses, and errors are now logged to the backend console.
+* Logs include method, path, request body, userId (if available), and error details.
+* Use the backend console output to debug issues and verify API activity.
+* If you see errors in the frontend but not in the backend console, check that the backend is running and logging is not suppressed.
+* See `codingconventions.md` for more details on logging conventions.

 ## Getting Started